Detection and Treatment of Oral Disease and Oral Cancer

 Oral pathology refers to any disease that develops inside the mouth, salivary glands, or jaws.
 Many types of oral pathology are benign (non-cancerous), but patients should pursue early evaluation and proper treatment of any oral irregularities, as our mouths are especially vulnerable to infections and disorders.

-At Southern Oral & Facial Surgery, our board-certified oral surgeons aim to detect oral disease as soon as possible in order to protect your oral and overall health.
+At Southern Oral & Facial Surgery, our surgeons aim to detect oral disease as soon as possible in order to protect your oral and overall health.
 Your general dentist may refer you to an oral surgeon for evaluation if an unusual lump or patch is seen, hence why it is important to maintain regular checkups.
 If you suspect the presence of a pathology or oral disease, contact our offices in Franklin and Thompson’s Station, TN, for an evaluation.

 Types of Oral Diseases

 Because the mouth has such a wide variety of functions and is exposed to many external environmental factors, the mouth is at an increased risk for the development of tumors and infection, and other pathological processes:

 - Herpes simplex virus (cold sores)